 Respect for human rights is important to how we operate.
-Our long standing commitment and systematic work is guided by international frameworks such as the UN Guiding Principles on Business and Human Rights (UNGPs).
-In Telenor, we understand the significant opportunities that access to mobile and internet brings to people in our 13 markets.
+Our long standing commitment and systematic work is guided by international frameworks such as the UN Guiding Principles on Business and Human Rights (UNGPs) and the Global Networking Initiative (GNI) Principles.
+In Telenor, we understand the significant opportunities that access to mobile and internet brings to people in our 8 markets.
 At the same time, it is important for us to understand and address the risks we face that may impact people’s rights negatively.
 Privacy and freedom of express are two rights that are key to our core business of communications, and it is important to us that our customers and stakeholders know that we do our best to respect these rights.
 We are dedicated to the professional, secure and respectful handling of personal data in our day-to-day business operations.
 Our responsibility naturally extends to situations where law enforcement agencies (LEAs) and other authorities request access to personal data or information from our networks.

-This means that there are some instances in which it might be challenging to maintain a balance between privacy and the interests of authorities.
-When a conflict regarding access to information arises, Telenor does its best to apply the higher standard, as outlined in the U.N.
-Guiding Principles for Business and Human Rights.
+This means that there are some instances in which it might be challenging to maintain a balance between privacy, freedom of expression and the interests of authorities.
+When a conflict regarding requests arises, Telenor does its best to apply the higher standard, including pushing back, as outlined in the U.N.
+Guiding Principles for Business and Human Rights and the GNI Principles.
 In the section below you’ll find more information on how this is done.

 Another type of request we may get is to shut down the network.
 Telenor does not advocate the shutdown of its networks and believes that it is in the best interest of its customers to minimize disruption of its services.
 However, in extraordinary circumstances a government may require a network shutdown to protect its citizens from terrorism or other serious safety or security threats.

 Telenor may also receive censorship requests to block access to a website, for example.
 While we believe that blocking child sexual abuse material may help address a serious criminal activity, requests to block political content, for example, present challenges.
 Finally, we may be asked to send out information on behalf of the authorities, for example a flood warning via SMS.
 These types of messages can save lives during natural disasters for instance, and we believe it is important to support spreading this type of information.
 However it is problematic if messages from authorities amount to political propaganda, something that we do not support.
 For a more detailed description of the types of legal powers authorities’ have please see Authority requests for access to electronic communication – legal overview.
 In order to respect human rights, including privacy and freedom of expression, authorities’ access to our data and networks should be clearly stipulated in law and regulations.
-In addition to the principle of legitimacy, requests should be based on an assessment of necessity.
-The means chosen should be proportionate to the issue at hand.
-Finally, we find great value in independent oversight mechanisms to monitor that requests are in accordance with the spirit and purpose of relevant laws and regulations.
-We also encourage the public reporting of the findings from such oversight mechanisms.
+In addition to the principle of legitimacy, requests should be based on an assessment of necessity and proportionality.
+The means those selected should be no more intrusive than necessary.

 In order to address requests from authorities for customer data or access to our networks professionally and systematically we have applied Group-wide requirements to all the mobile operators in which we have operational control.
 These mandatory requirements are part of our governance framework and are included in our Policies and Manuals.
 While such requirements have been in place for a long time, we continuously work to improve them.
-For example, we have aligned our requirements with the Industry Dialogue Guiding Principles after they were published in 2013.
+For example, we have aligned our requirements with the Industry Dialogue Guiding Principles after they were published in 2013, and we continue to learn in the context of GNI.
 We also engage with our companies on a regular basis to understand local laws, processes and how our requirements can best address potential challenges.

 The purpose of our Manual on Handling Authority Requests is to ensure proper handling of such authority requests in order to limit the risk that our companies’ networks are being used to impose illegitimate restrictions to privacy or freedom of expression.
 It covers all four types of authority requests set out above.
 It includes requirements relating to: